cryptoparty/handbook/src/book.md

 Unlike BitTorrent, Soulseek does not support multi-source downloading or "swarming" like other post-Napster clients, and must fetch a requested file from a single source.

 While the Soulseek software is free, a donation scheme exists to support the programming effort and cost of maintaining the servers.
 In return for donations, users are granted the privilege of being able to jump ahead of non-donating users in a queue when downloading files (but only if the files are not shared over a local area network).
 The Soulseek protocol search algorithms are not published, as those algorithms run on the server.
-However several Open Source implementations of server and client software exits for Linux, OS X and Windows.
+However several Open Source implementations of server and client software exist for Linux, OS X and Windows.

 Regarding privacy and copyright issues Soulseek stand quite far away from BitTorrent too.
 Soulseek has been taken to court only once, in 2008, but even that did not go anywhere.
 There are no indications of Soulseek users ever being brought to court or accused of illegal distribution of copyrighted materials or any other 'digital-millenium' crimes.